aklivity/zilla/README.md

 - [Community](#community)

 ## <a name="quickstart"> Quickstart
 The fastest way to try out Zilla is via the [Quickstart](https://docs.aklivity.io/zilla/latest/tutorials/quickstart/kafka-proxies.html), which walks you through publishing and subscribing to Kafka through `REST`, `gRPC`, and `SSE` API endpoints.
-To make it as easy as possible, the Quickstart uses Aklivity’s public `Postman Workspaces` with pre-defined API endpoints and a Docker Compose stack running configured Zilla and Kafka instances.
+The Quickstart uses Aklivity’s public [Postman Workspaces](https://www.postman.com/aklivity-zilla/workspace/aklivity-zilla-quickstart/overview) with pre-defined API endpoints and a Docker Compose stack running pre-configured Zilla and Kafka instances to make things as easy as possible.

 ## <a name="key-features"> Key Features
 ### REST-Kafka Proxying
 - [x] **Correlated Request-Response (sync)** —  `HTTP` request-response over a pair of Kafka topics, correlated.
 Supports synchronous interaction, blocked waiting for a correlated response.
 - [x] **Correlated Request-Response (async)** — `HTTP` request-response over a pair of Kafka topics, correlated.
-Supports asynchronous interaction, returning immediately with `202`.
-Accepted plus location to retrieve correlated response.
+Supports asynchronous interaction, returning immediately with `202 Accepted` plus location to retrieve a correlated response.
 Supports `prefer: wait=N` to retrieve the correlated response immediately as soon as it becomes available, with no need for client polling.
-- [x] **Oneway** — Produce `HTTP` request payload to a Kafka topic, extracting message key and/or headers from segments of `HTTP` path if needed.
+- [x] **Oneway** — Produce an `HTTP` request payload to a Kafka topic, extracting message key and/or headers from segments of `HTTP` path if needed.
-- [x] **Cache** — Retrieve message from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of `HTTP` path if needed.
+- [x] **Cache** — Retrieve message from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of the `HTTP` path if needed.
-Returns `etag` header with `HTTP` response.
+Returns an `etag` header with `HTTP` response.
 Supports conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with new `etag` header).
 Supports `prefer: wait=N` to respond as soon as message becomes available, no need for client polling.
-- [x] **Authorization** — Specific routed requests can be guarded to enforce required client privileges.
+- [x] **Authorization** — Routed requests can be guarded to enforce required client privileges.

 ### SSE-Kafka Proxying
 - [x] **Filtering** — Streams messages from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from segments of `HTTP` path if needed.
-- [x] **Reliable Delivery** — Supports `event-id` and `last-event-id` header to recover from an interrupted stream without message loss, and without needing the client to explicitly acknowledge message receipt.
+- [x] **Reliable Delivery** — Supports `event-id` and `last-event-id` header to recover from an interrupted stream without message loss, and without the client needing to acknowledge message receipt.
-- [x] **Continous Authorization** — Supports `challenge` event, triggering client to send up-to-date authorization credentials, such as JWT token, before expiration.
+- [x] **Continous Authorization** — Supports a `challenge` event, triggering the client to send up-to-date authorization credentials, such as JWT token, before expiration.
+The response stream is terminated if the authorization expires.
-Secure by default, if authorization expires then the response stream is terminated.
 Multiple SSE streams on the same `HTTP/2` connection and authorized by the same JWT token can be reauthorized by a single `challenge` event response.

 ### gRPC-Kafka Proxying
 - [x] **Correlated Request-Response (sync)** — `gRPC` request-response over a pair of Kafka topics, correlated.
 All forms of `gRPC` communication supported: `unary`, `client streaming`, `server streaming`, and `bidirectional streaming`.
 Supports synchronous interaction, blocked waiting for a correlated response.
-- [x] **Reliable Delivery (server streaming)** — Supports `message-id` field and `last-message-id` request metadata to recover from an interrupted stream without message loss, and without needing the client to explicitly acknowledge message receipt.
+- [x] **Reliable Delivery (server streaming)** — Supports `message-id` field and `last-message-id` request metadata to recover from an interrupted stream without message loss, and the client does not need to acknowledge the message receipt.

 ### Deployment, Performance & Other
 - [x] **Realtime Cache** — Local cache synchronized with Kafka for specific topics, even when no clients are connected.
-Stateless, recovers automatically and is consistent across different Zilla instances without peer communication.
+The cache is stateless and recovers automatically.
+It is consistent across different Zilla instances without peer communication.
 - [x] **Filtering** — Local cache indexes message key and headers upon retrieval from Kafka, supporting efficient filtered reads from cached topics.
 - [x] **Fan-in, Fan-out** — Local cache uses a small number of connections to interact with Kafka brokers, independent of the number of connected clients.
 - [x] **Authorization** — Specific routed topics can be guarded to enforce required client privileges.